 - 1 cup shredded mozzarella cheese

-- 1 cup pepperoni, cut into small cubes
+- 1 cup pepperoni cut in small pieces

 Homemade Pizza Sauce: